chrisbubernak/FlyFrenzy/README.md

 * npm install jake -g
 * npm install
 * jake init
+* jake compile
+* ...now you can go build, emulate, deploy!
-* depending on your setup you might need add a few locations to your path for everything to work right
+Note: depending on your setup you might need add a few locations to your path for everything to work right

 ## Commands